frankolson/obsidian-bujo-bullets/README.md

 ## Known Issues

 - [ ] Copying custom checkboxes from reading mode will not copy the custom bullet type
+- [ ] Undo does not work as expected when changing bullet types from the right-click menu

 ## Donations